zachrewolinski/zachrewolinski.github.io/README.md

-# zachrewolinski.github.io
+# My Personal Website!
-Personal website for Zachary Rewolinski
+I created this website in Quarto with help from the `qtwAcademic` package in R.